-Under a January 1975 White House policy statement, NOAA Weather Radio became the only Government-operated radio system with the purpose of providing direct weather warnings into private homes.
-Besides weather warnings, Weather Radio provided information about natural disaster along with warning the public in the event of a nuclear attack!
+Under a January 1975 White House policy statement, NOAA Weather Radio became the only Government-operated radio system designated to provide direct weather warnings to private homes.

-One of the main reasons people do not know about Weather Radio is because it not broadcast on standard radio frequencies like FM and AM bands.
-Weather Radio is broadcast on frequencies similar to television stations.
+One of the main reasons people do not know about Weather Radio is because it is not broadcast on FM and AM bands.
+Weather Radio is found on frequencies similar to television stations.
 There are six main frequencies, including: 162.400, 162.450, 162.475, 162.500, 162.525 and 162.550 Megahertz.
-In order to hear the broadcast, it is necessary to have a specialized receiver.
-Fortunately, a number of companies make these receivers.
+In order to get the broadcast, it is necessary to have a specialized receiver.

-Weather Radio broadcasts are originated at various National Weather Service offices nationwide.
-Each transmitter has a normal range of 35 to 40 miles, but with high quality receiver and antennas, the signal can be picked up at greater distances.
-One of the goals of the National Weather Service is to expand the Weather Radio network to include nearly every location in the United States.
+Weather Radio broadcasts originate at various National Weather Service offices nationwide.
+Each transmitter has a normal range of 35 to 40 miles, but with high quality receiver and antennas, the signal can be picked up at greater distances. .

-When it becomes necessary to issue a severe weather or tornado warning, the National Weather Service can activate an alarm tone.
-This tone activates specially equipped Weather Radio to alert you that very important information will follow.
-The advantage is that you do not have to continuously monitor your radio, because it will put out an audible alert.
-Since most Weather Radios are portable, you can take them on vacations or other trips.
-If you are camping, you can hear the latest forecast and information on potentially severe weather.
+When it becomes necessary to issue a severe weather warning, the National Weather Service will activate an alarm tone.
+Given an audible alert, you do not have to continuously monitor your radio when storms are coming.
+Since most Weather Radios are portable, you can take them camping, on vacations, or other trips.

-Weather Radio Specific Area Message Encoders (WRSAME) are NOW being used operationally at the Little Rock Office of the National Weather Service!
+Weather Radio Specific Area Message Encoders (SAME) are NOW being used operationally at the Little Rock Office of the National Weather Service!

 Console Replacement System (CRS) is Here!

 CRS is weather radio with computer generated voices.
 When National Weather Service products are sent to CRS, the system reads the products to listeners automatically.
-With CRS, forecast and warning information reaches listeners immediately...the main benefit of the system.
+With CRS, forecast and warning information reaches listeners immediately, which is the main benefit of the system.
 Admittedly, the voices of CRS will sound a little different from the human voices heard in the past on NOAA Weather Radio.
-It may take some time getting used to...but the National Weather Service has improved the quality of the voices over time.
+The good news is that the computer voice quality has vastly improved over time.